Joejayden-Analyst/Walmart-Sales-Analysis/README.md

 ![](DataSource.jpeg)

 This data is sourced from www.kaggle.com.
-This data originally has 16 columns, and 3929.
+This data originally has 16 columns, and 3929 rows.
 It's an excel file.
-A clean data with zero errors andnull values.
+A clean data with zero errors and null values.

 ## Data Transformation